-- Attendance will be recorded at the beginning of each class. - Arriving to class late or departing early will result in a half absence.
-Students who arrive late are responsible for checking in with the instructor after class has ended to be recorded.
-Students who need to leave early are responsible for alerting the instructor prior to the beginning of class. - Students with 3 or fewer total absences may be eligible for a final grade adjustment; see "Grading".

-• This attendance policy goes into effect on the first day of class.
+- Attendance will be recorded at the beginning of each class. - Arriving to class late or departing early will result in a half absence (or a full absense at the instructor's discretion).
+Students who arrive late are responsible for checking in with the instructor after class has ended to ensure that their attendance has been recorded.
+Students who need to leave early are responsible for alerting the instructor prior to the beginning of class. - Five or more total absences will negatively affect a student's Attendance/Participation grade, as noted in "Descriptions of Major Assignments and Examinations" above. - Students with 2 or fewer total absences may be eligible for a final grade adjustment; see "Grading" below. - This attendance policy goes into effect on the first day of class.
 Students added to the course after the start date will incur an absence for each day missed.

-While poor attendance on its own will not negatively impact a student final grade, students are strongly encouraged to attend.
+While four or fewer absences will not negatively impact a student's final grade, students are strongly encouraged to attend all class meetings.
 Students are responsible for all information and assignments given out in class during the semester.
 Missing class does not absolve a student of this responsibility.
 Students should try to exchange email or telephone information with several classmates to have a resource in case of an absence.
 Failure to hear back on a request for information does not absolve a student from his or her responsibility for assignments or quizzes.